Government contractors may find themselves dealing with a wrongful termination of construction contract for default on a federal construction project.

 - Weather conditions that substantially impact site conditions

-Construction contractors have an obligation to notify the contracting officer about any delays: The contracting officer should make a determination as to whether additional time is warranted.
-Failure to consider all of the important facts could result in a wrongful termination of construction contracts.
-Courts look to the reasonableness of the CO’s decision to terminate the construction contract for default.
+The contracting officer should make a determination as to whether additional time is warranted.
+Failure to consider all of the important facts could result in an unlawful termination of contract, Courts look to the reasonableness of the CO’s decision to terminate the construction contract for default.
 Therefore, when retaining an attorney, you must provide every detail that shows why the agency termination actions were unreasonable.
 See Termination for Default Government Contracts & Reprocurement Costs and REA vs Contract Disputes Act Claims Request – Appealing Contracting Officer’s Final Decision.

-For help with wrongful termination contract appeals for a potential unlawful termination of contract for default on a government construction project, call our federal government construction contracts lawyers at 1-866-601-5518.
+For help with wrongful termination construction contract appeals for potential unlawful termination of contract for default on a government project, call our federal government contracts lawyers at 1-866-601-5518.